 1. How they should enter your home

-All Pawfect Pet and House Sitting appointments require that keys be placed in a lockbox so our sitters can safely access your home.
+All Pawfect Pet and House Sitting appointments require that keys be place in a lockbox so our sitters can safely access your home.
 Using a lockbox ensures that there is no mishandling of keys and that no keys are lost during the visit.

 Pawfect does not provide lockboxes, and they must be purchased independently.
 During the meet and greet visit, please show your Pawfect Pet Sitter the location of the lockbox, which door(s) the keys unlock, and the code to open the lockbox.